-Our Nominating and Corporate Governance Committee is currently composed of Malcolm Brenner, and Shawn Tomasello, with Dr. Brenner serving as chair of the committee.
+Our Nominating and Corporate Governance Committee is currently composed of Malcolm Brenner, Derek Adams and Shawn Tomasello, with Dr. Brenner serving as chair of the committee.
 Our board of directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of Nasdaq.
-During fiscal year ended December 31, 2022, the Nominating and Corporate Governance Committee met three times.
-The Nominating and Corporate Governance Committee's responsibilities include:
+During fiscal year ended December 31, 2023, the Nominating and Corporate Governance Committee is responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the board of directors;
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees;

-- recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of our board of directors and management.
+- developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of our board of directors and management.